Bra Failure Guide

 -

 Loss of Elasticity- The band is the primary source of support in a bra.
 Over time, the elastic fibers weaken from tension and washing, causing the band to ride up or feel loose.
+Proper sizing and regular measure can help prevent this issue.

 -